wilsonrocks/organise/backend/public/doc.md

 Creates a new task.

-As well as the authentication, you need to supply a JSON object in the body of the request of the form:
+As we`l`l as the authentication, you need to supply a JSON object in the body of the request of the form:

     {
       campaign_id: 2,